We are a COVID Safe approved organisation

 Peer and Family Support

-Our Peer and Family Support Team are back in the spinal units, and also offering their non-clinical advice and practical help for people with a spinal cord injury via our free Telehealth service.
+Our Peer and Family Support Team are offering their non-clinical advice and practical help for people with a spinal cord injury at the spinal units, as well as via our free Telehealth service.

-Our Employment Service has gone virtual.
-In this challenging time we want to continually support your journey toward work.
+Our Employment Service is available via phone or email.
+During this challenging time we want to continually support your journey toward work.

 We will guide you through a flexible, interactive and practical program covering topics like effective job seeking, correct resume creation, how to self-market, interview training and supportive transitioning to work.